hugeblank/allium-cc/README.md

 The installer installs:

-- The Allium Repo - allium.lua, plugins/allium-stem.lua, colors.lua, readme.md
+- The latest Allium Repo - allium.lua, plugins/allium-stem.lua, colors.lua, readme.md

 - The Raisin Repo - raisin/raisin.lua, raisin/readme.md

-- Apemanzilla's [gitget](http://www.computercraft.info/forums2/index.php?/topic/17387-gitget-version-2-release/), a github repository downloader that is necessary to download Allium, and the plugins that can be installed.
+- My [gget](https://github.com/hugeblank/qs-cc/tree/master/src/gget.lua), a github repository downloader that is necessary to download Allium, and the plugins that can be installed.

 - repolist.csh - A _Craftos SHell_ file, where you can gitget various plugins and utilities and keep them up to date.